Men’s Cosmetics Market in China (2025 update)

 It allows them to save time and money!
 In addition, beauty products are the most ordered products on Taobao and Tmall, in front of shoes and handbags.
 Selling your products on Tmall can not only save your time and money but also can help you to reach more customers.

 Chinese spend an average of more than 6 hours a day on social networks.
 Especially on WeChat, the most used app in China, which hundreds of millions of Chinese are addicted to and use several times every day.
-In 2020, WeChat has more than 1.2 billion users.
+WeChat has more than 1.2 billion users.

 They can follow the news of their friends but also the ones of their favorite brands via an official account on WeChat.
 Having an official account on Chinese social networks used is a crucial step in the establishment of a brand in this country.
 This is essential to build a community and give visibility to your brand.